soukainasalihi/GermantoEnglishDictionary/README.md

 # GermantoEnglishDictionary
-The project is a simulation of a dictionary application with a pre-saved list of translated words and their part of speech.
+GermantoEnglishDictionary project is a simulation of a dictionary application with a pre-saved list of translated words and their part of speech.
 The list of words is saved in a text file called "dictionary".
 The user can easily search for a German word and its corresponding